 User growth rate gives you a fair idea of how hard you need to struggle to sustain in the market.
 Afterall, growth is hope, growth is a belief, growth is future.

-In this post, we will discuss why user growth rate is important, how to calculate user growth rate for your business and ways to improve user growth rate.
+In this post, we will discuss why user growth rate is important, how to calculate growth rate for your business and ways to improve it.

 User growth rate is the % of new paying customers you gain every month.